SEND Information Report for Langford Village Academy 2023-24

 - Education Psychology Service

-What arrangements are in place for handling complaints from parents of children with SEN about the provision made at the school?
+What arrangements are in place for handling complaints from parents of children with SEND about the provision made at the school?

 How does the school support children when joining the school and transferring to a new school?

 - We have very good relationships with our feeder settings and the settings that most of our pupils move onto; we share information to support pupils’ learning and well-being at transition

 - Further support is provided as necessary for those with SEND including additional visits to the new setting, both individually and as part of an enhanced transition programme for identified pupils.

 Click Here for the Central Bedfordshire Council Local Offer For children and young people with disabilities and special needs.